How to Deal With Cat Allergies

 - The litter box can also make your allergies worse.
 Try to keep the litter box away from your living area as much as possible.

-No More Cats In The Bedroom!
+No More Cats in the Bedroom!

-Cat Care Solutions To A Cat Allergy
+Cat Care Solutions

 - Brush your kitty outdoors once, or even two times a day.